 Mr. Bent holds numerous licenses and credentials as an ASE Certified Mechanic, I-Car Collision Specialist, Licensed Auto Appraiser, Insurance Adjuster, Umpire, Mediator, Arbitrator, Classic Car Judge, and Vintage Car Historian.

-KPRC 2 Houston News Interview with Roy Bent on Diminished Value
+KPRC 2 Houston Interview with Kenneth Sanders on Diminished Value

 Litigation Support - Mr. Bent is retained by counsel to provide IACP Certified Third Party Appraisals for most auto related lawsuits.
 He serves law firms whose clients are involved with dissolution, probate, bankruptcy, and diminution of value, and automobile accidents.
 Mr. Bent is a contributing author in several peer reviewed journals in auto accident expert witness related theories, case studies, and reports which are used exclusively by other expert witnesses in the field.
 His services include deposition, arbitration, mediation, and trial testimony when necessary.

 Frank S. Ferrantello, PLS, is a New York State Licensed Land Surveyor with over 20 years of experience in Surveying, Civil Engineering, and Land Use Planning.
 Both his field and office Work experience have dealt with a wide range of projects and sites including residential single, multifamily, high rise municipal, utility, private and public, commercial, and industrial.
 Prior to and post college,

 Mr. Ferrantello worked for the firm of John P. Ferrantello PC from 1998 to 2010 and MJM engineering from 2008 to 2016.
 His duties consisted of performing office and field surveying, drafting, research, computations, boundary analysis, solutions, investigations and determinations.